 So, What Are the Hakkoda Mountains?

 Hakkoda is not one single mountain.
-Considered one of the 100 Famous Japanese Mountains, Hakkoda is a collective name for a total of 16 peaks, divided into the North Hakkoda area, comprising 10 mountains, and the South Hakkoda area, which contains the remaining 6.
+Considered one of the 100 Famous Japanese Mountains, Hakkoda is the collective name for 16 peaks, divided into the North Hakkoda area, comprising 10 mountains, and the South Hakkoda area, comprising the remaining 6.

 The highest peak of the Hakkoda Mountains is Mt. Ōtake (大岳).
-It has an altitude of 1,585 meters and is a popular destination for hiking.
+It has an altitude of 1,585 meters and is a popular hiking destination.

-While the Northern Hakkoda Mountains have several tourist attractions, such as onsen ryokans and scenic ponds, most of the Southern Hakkoda Mountains haven’t been developed for tourism purposes, making the area difficult to enter.
+While the Northern Hakkoda Mountains have several tourist attractions, such as onsen ryokans and scenic ponds, most of the Southern Hakkoda Mountains haven’t been developed for tourism, making the area difficult to access.
 This is why whenever you hear people talk about Hakkoda Mountains, they are generally referring to the Northern Hakkoda Mountains.

 Similar to Aomori Prefecture’s highest peak, Mt.
 Iwaki (岩木山), the current volcanic activity in the Hakkoda Mountains is mild.
 During the winter months, the area receives heavy snowfall, making it a popular destination for skiers and snowboarders.

 Additionally, in January and February, the trees surrounding the Hakkoda Ropeway will be covered in rime (樹氷).
-The phenomenon is commonly referred to as “snow monsters” in Japan and is one of the main reasons people head to the Hakkoda Mountains in winter.
+The phenomenon, commonly called “snow monsters” in Japan, is one of the main reasons people head to the Hakkoda Mountains in winter.

 The Best Time to Visit Hakkoda Mountains